 At the September 2016 meeting of the Board of Visitors, the design team of Höweler + Yoon, Mabel Wilson, Gregg Bleam and Associates, and IEN's Frank Dukes was approved to design the Memorial for Enslaved Workers at the University of Virginia.
+In June 2017, following extensive meetings with community groups, the design team’s conceptual design was approved by the Board of Visitors.
 The design of a new memorial marks a critical moment to address the complex history of the University and of the country, and affirms UVA’s role as a leader in the national conversation about race, history and institutions.

 As a World Heritage Site and a cherished American landmark, UVA’s grounds require an approach to design that is sensitive to history with all its strengths and failings.
 The design team of local and national experts brings unique skills and experiences that address both local conditions and national perspectives.

 The Memorial to the Enslaved Workers is a significant opportunity to express UVA’s current ideals for the future while addressing a complex past.
-The design process will involve intensive meetings with community groups and UVA stakeholders, listening and translating their ideals and ideas into a design that resonates with them.
-To learn more about the design planning process and schedule, visit slaverymemorial.virginia.edu.
+The design process involved intensive meetings with community groups and UVA stakeholders, listening and translating their ideals and ideas into a design that resonates with them.
+To learn more about the design, visit http://www.virginia.edu/slaverymemorial/design.html.